Is the Age of Low Massachusetts Housing Rates about to end?

 • The rate of inflation of the dollar also influences the interest rates.
 Inflation is the devaluation of the dollar, and it happens when the Fed prints more money.
 When there are more dollars in circulation, they are worth less.
 Therefore, you will need more of them to pay for things like, groceries, gasoline, and mortgage payments.
 Rates are low because inflation is low.
 When inflation rises, so will the interest rates.

 • The crisis in the Eurozone has a huge impact on everything, not just the interest rates.
 It is the European debt crisis that has many investors on the fence, and it is also the reason the economic outlook here in the United States is so gloomy.
-The massive debts that have been created by irresponsible European nations Greece and Spain have put the European in quite the pickle.
+The massive debts that have been created by irresponsible European nations Greece and Spain have put the European Central Bank in quite the pickle.
 So dire is the situation that European leaders have been meeting for months to come up with a plan to save their monetary unit, the euro.
 Further decline of the situation could send the global economy into a depression.

 In order to ensure that you get the lowest rate on your mortgage, talk with your financial advisor about locking in as soon as possible—nobody knows how long these low mortgage rates will last.